 - Software's getting more efficient by ~10%/yr.
 For example, PHP is being used by 40% of web sites worldwide.
 Facebook's HHVM project has sped up PHP so it's 3-6x faster.
 This has dramatically reduced Facebook's server costs.

 In 2011, Facebook spent about 8c per user per month.
-Now, granted, probably only 10% of Facebook's costs are for servers (most will be wages), but it highlights how incredibly cheap it is to run software at scale.
+Now, granted, probably only 10% of Facebook's costs are for servers (most will be wages), but it highlights how incredibly cheap it's become to run software at scale.

 Page 7 of Benedict Evan's "Mobile Is Eating the World" highlights that in the next 5 years, the world will have two billion more internet users.
 This is huge, unprecedented growth.
 That's two billion more people clicking and swiping.
-Double what we have today.
+Double what we've got today.

 Most people struggle to comprehend the huge scale of internet users in other countries.
 China has more than double the internet users of the U.S. What happens when other countries like India, and Indonesia come online in big numbers?